tirsdag/BigYearPWA/backend/README.md

   - Optional container name.
   - Default: `bigyearpwa`

+### Firebase Auth

+The backend needs Firebase Admin credentials to verify ID tokens.
+Configure one of:

+- `FIREBASE_SERVICE_ACCOUNT_JSON`
+  - Service account JSON as a raw string.
+- `GOOGLE_APPLICATION_CREDENTIALS`
+  - Path to a service account JSON file.
+- `FIREBASE_CREDENTIALS_PATH`
+  - Alias for `GOOGLE_APPLICATION_CREDENTIALS`.

+If none are set, Firebase Admin will try Application Default Credentials.

 ## Frontend configuration

 The frontend only uses the backend if `VITE_API_BASE_URL` is set at build time.